ReneSzz/calculator/README.md

 good thing to know the simplier answer was the fix!

 the logic for the only having one decimal per operand gave me a run for my money but the answer ended up being a lot more simpler then it needed to be just added a else if statement.

+in an attempt to turn the strings into numbers I turned them into integers which in turn didnt allow the proper decimal places to show... didnt realize that until the end.....